Vehrik/FarOut/Characters/4-Physiology.md

             1 SP per +3 to Brain Challenges where you are trying to determine another Creature's mood/emotions.
-Creatures emit certain chemicals that invoke a certain response from members of its own species.
+Creatures emit certain chemicals that invoke a certain neurological response from members of its own species.
             Assuming your Character is aware of what message a certain pheremone conveys, you are given the specified bonus to Challenges.
 If the Creature is a member of your Character's Species, you automatically